304 North Cardinal St.

 The timing of planting your outdoor garden depends on when the last frost happens in your area in the springtime.
 Use the seed packets or an online planting calculator to schedule your outdoor planting dates.
 Some crops can handle a bit of frost, but others really do need warm spring weather before they are ready to go outside.

 Most garden veggie plants are either grown from seeds or from seedlings.
-Some gardeners like to start every single plant in their garden themselves directly from seeds, while others prefer to buy seedlings from a local nursery.
+Some gardeners like to start every single plant in their garden themselves directly from seeds, while others prefer to buy seedlings from a local nursery or seed companies.
 Plants grown from seed sometimes need to be started very early in the season (sometimes even when there is snow on the ground!).

 If this is your first garden, plan on growing most of your garden outside directly from seed, and then purchasing a few seedlings for plants such as tomatoes and peppers (which are generally started indoors and transplanted out in the garden as seedlings).
 Save the process of growing your own seedlings indoors for next year when you’ve got a bit more experience.